BALTIMORE - John Grabowski can pinpoint exactly when people started to feel like they had job security again.

 “If you don’t have the money, you don’t go to school,” Kurtinitis said.

-She prefers to look on the bright side.
+to look on the bright side.
 When enrollment at the Community College of Baltimore County peaked a few years ago, the college was crowded and it was harder, for example, to find places to park.

 And an economic uptick is certainly a good thing, she said.